 - Details of the breed, colour and size of the dog

 If you can't provide this information, it will greatly reduce our chances of catching offenders.
 In these circumstances, your complaint will be dealt with as part of our routine patrols.

 Dog waste bins

-- Number of dog fouling complaints in the area
+- No of dog fouling complaints received for the area

-If you notice that a dog waste bin is damaged or missing you can report it to us:
+If you notice that a dog waste bin is damaged you can report it to us:

 Cleaning up dog fouling